 The infant mortality rate reflects the quality of prenatal and birth care available to both children and mothers.
-Virginia's infant mortality rate is higher than the national average, but the state's health professionals are addressing this complex problem via a range of approaches, from researching the causes of infant mortality to promoting healthy prenatal care among at-risk populations.
+Virginia's infant mortality rate has been dropping for years, but still is slightly higher than the national average.
+The state's health professionals are addressing this complex problem via a range of approaches, from researching the causes of infant mortality to promoting healthy prenatal care among at-risk populations.

 Why is This Important?